History of the Knights of Columbus

-The history of the Knights of Columbus begins with its founding in 1882 by Father Michael J. McGivney at St. Mary's Parish in New Haven, Connecticut.
+The history of the Knights of Columbus begins with its founding in 1882 by Father Michael J. McGivney at St. Mary's Parish in New Haven, Connecticut, United States.
 The Knights of Columbus was initially a mutual benefit society for a membership of practicing male Catholics.
 Today, it advocates for Catholic causes and provides a range of philanthropic and support services to Catholic institutions worldwide.
 It is also one of the world's largest insurance companies and operates the shrine to Pope John Paul II in Washington, D.C.

 The order was designed to foster members' pride in both their Catholic and American heritages and to establish standards of behavior for Catholic gentlemen.
 It expanded beyond Connecticut and the United States to establish its first international councils by 1905.
 The organization provided relief to soldiers in wars throughout the 20th century and fought anti-Catholic and racial prejudice.
 Its substantial membership and financial resources have enabled it to exercise considerable influence within the Catholic church and to promote Catholic views in social and political discourse.